 I’ve added this recipe to my annual summer recipe roster.
 It’s an awesome way to enjoy the fresh bounty of summer squash, in a whole new spunky kind of way.
 Grab this recipe and get started!

-*Here are a few more quick and easy refrigerator pickles recipes I’m loving right now: This mixture of Pickled Vegetables is definitely a favorite of mine.
+Here are a few more quick and easy refrigerator pickles recipes I’m loving right now: This mixture of Pickled Vegetables is definitely a favorite of mine.
 I am rarely without a jar of these Pickled Red Onions in the fridge.
-And these Refrigerator Sweet Pickles – I NEED them for my sloppy Joes!
+And these Refrigerator Sweet Pickles – a MUST for my Slow Cooker Sloppy Joes!

 Do you know Amanda Paa from Heartbeet Kitchen?
 She is a friend of mine from here in Minnesota, known for her gluten-free cooking and baking.
 She is a bubbly, sweet person with a signature beaming smile and tinkly laughter.